IlanArellano/ihaz/packages/react-ui-utils/README.md

 CacheResource.clearCacheByResource(manager.key);
 ```

-Alternatively you can use the private cache Method `clearCache` from a Cache Resources:
+Alternatively you can use the private cache Method `clearCache` from any Cache Resources:

 ```ts
 import { CacheResource } from "@ihaz/react-ui-utils";